-The sporting goods and activewear industries are booming as more and more people are beginning to care proactively about their physical and emotional well-being.
+The sporting goods and activewear industries are booming as more and more people become proactive about their physical and emotional well-being.
 So it’s no surprise that the global activewear market is expected to reach a value of US$ 500.55 billion by 2027.
 The market is saturated and competition is high.
-On top of this, fast fashion apparel companies, like H&M, have also carved out a space for themselves on the scene with their own athleisure collections.
+On top of this, fast fashion apparel companies, like H&M, have also carved out a space for themselves with their own athleisure collections.
 Let’s see how sportswear loyalty programs help these companies forge a stronger bond with customers, as well as drive other important business KPIs.

 What Are Sportswear Loyalty Programs?